 With TR 909 kick drums it is often beneficial to apply EQ and compression to shape and pronounce the sound particularly when in a mix context and surrounded by layer after layer of instrument sounds.
 However, this tutorial takes the sound design approach and focuses on using compression to create new drum textures as opposed to making the kick drum cut through a mix.

 The tutorial concentrates more on using compression as a transient shaping tool.
 The idea is to create new drum responses (shapes) using the compressor’s built-in features.
 To fully express what different compressors do to the sound I have made sure to use a number of different compressor topologies.

-In the video I create a drum sequence using D16’s Drumazon vsti which is a TR 909 emulator.
+In the Compressing Roland TR 909 Kick Drums video, I create a drum sequence using D16’s Drumazon VSTi which is a TR 909 emulator.
 I then automate the pitch of the 909 kick drum using an automation lane in the DAW.
 This allows for different tonal changes in the kick drum which is then managed via compression.
 I use Eventide’s Ultrachannel, FabFilter’s Pro C2 and the SSL X-Comp compressors to reshape the 909 kick drum.
 I explain how each compressor works and make sure to explain how the parameters affect various parts of the 909 kick drum.
-I show you how to use the compressor’s side-chain, and in particular the filtering, to to turn the compressor into a frequency conscious compressor.
+I show you how to use the compressor’s side-chain, and in particular, the filtering, to turn the compressor into a frequency conscious compressor.

 Plugins used in this tutorial:

 - 909 Kick Drum Characteristics